okovalov/eyeNotify/README.md

 ## Installation

 Using this tool is simple.
-It is browser-based, so all you need to do is have both HTML files in the same directory, and open "index.html" in a web browser.
+It is browser-based, so all you need to do is have all the source files in the same directory, and open "index.html" in a web browser.
 That's it!

 ## License